Elior015/The-Downloads-Organizer/README.md

 2. Extract the folder where you want (all the files should be in the same folder).

-3. Edit both file where you asked to.
+3. Edit both file where you asked to, dont forget to make 4 folders where you want your files (docs, pic, vids and softwares).

 4. Enter the terminal and move to the directory where the files are at.